 - Between the ages of 15 – 30

-- Be in school and returning to an educational institution in the fall of 2021
+- Be in school and returning to an educational institution in the coming fall

 Priority will be given to placements that: